CentaurusInfra/mizar/docs/design/dft.md

   to persist that decision in the DFT and the FTN tail replies immediately to the FWD.

-5. The FWD caches the flow entry, strips-out the NSH header, rewrite the outer IP header and send the packet to 10.0.0.3's host.
+5. The FWD caches the flow entry, strips out the NSH header, rewrite the outer IP header and send the packet to 10.0.0.3's host.

 The reverse flow follows the same procedure and the remaining flow